If you are tasked with finding the best tool for optimize your IT organization, you have your work cut out for you.

 It’s important to pick the right data to model and ensure that it represents the appropriate situations.

-To get the most out of your capacity planning tool, you’ll want it working for you 24/7.
+To get the most out of your capacity planning software, you’ll want it working for you 24/7.

-Automated predictive analytics are what capacity planners will find most useful in their day-to-day monitoring of applications and systems, keeping a constant eye on the predicted performance of large numbers of infrastructure elements serving applications and business services.
+Automated predictive analytics are what capacity planners will find most useful in their day-to-day monitoring of applications and systems.
+This helps them keep a constant eye on the performance of large numbers of infrastructure elements that serve applications and business services.

 Want to cover your bases?
 Get a tool that can do both analytic and simulation modeling.

-What makes a good capacity planning tool?
-Any advanced method of capacity should take a number of complex factors into account.
+Efficient capacity planning software takes a number of complex factors into account.
 Learn more about a few of the most important criteria in our Buyers Guide: Capacity Planning Tool Checklist.